mojaloop/contrib-pisp-demo-svc/README.md

 EXPERIMENTAL_DELAY=5000
 ```
 These will enable the Mojaloop simulator until the relevant features on the real Mojaloop network are implemented.
+To see other environment variables that you can use to customize the server configuration (see [Configurations section](#configurations).

 3. Mock Consent Objects